cod182/Milestone-Project-2/README.md

 ## User Story

 The end user is someone who is looking for a campsite to stay at, near a specific location.
 The site will be aimed at the anyone looking to travel within the UK.
-The site will mainly be accessed on mobile/tablet devices due to ease of acces while travelling but will also be disgned for desktop.
+The site will mainly be accessed on mobile/tablet devices due to ease of access whilst travelling but will also be disgned for desktop.

-The end user will want to be able to find their nearest campsite quickly and get informatino on it.
+The end user will want to be able to find their nearest campsite quickly, see where it is on a map and get as much information on it.
 All information will need to be clearly displayed and easy to read.

 ## Strategy